How Long Does Meth Stay In Your System

-- When meth is injected, pH levels in the urine reach forty-five percent, and seven percent will show up as amphetamine.
+- Injecting meth changes the pH levels in the urine to reach forty-five percent, and seven percent will show up as amphetamine.

-- People who are snorting or orally taking this drug results in urine containing 30 to 54 percent methamphetamine and 10 to 23 percent amphetamine.
+- People who are snorting or orally taking this drug result in urine containing 30 to 54 percent methamphetamine and 10 to 23 percent amphetamine.

-Half-life is the amount of time it takes for the human body to process 50% of a drug.
+Half-life is the time it takes for the human body to process 50% of a drug.

 - The half-life is approximately 10 hours.